-Incentivize the use of renewable energy in energy-intensive commercial buildings through a voluntary reporting program, expedited permitting or height bonuses.
-As commercial building electricity use is forecast to generate roughly 28% of countywide emissions by 2030, incentivizing emissions reductions in this sector is crucial toward meeting the 2030 GHG reduction target.
+Encourage the use of renewable energy in energy-intensive commercial buildings through a voluntary reporting program or expedited permitting.
+As commercial building electricity use is forecast to generate roughly 28% of county-wide emissions by 2030, encouraging emissions reductions in this sector is crucial toward meeting the 2030 GHG reduction target.